rachitsgh/weather-web-app/README.md

 For each received weather update:
 - Convert temperature values from Kelvin to Celsius (or Fahrenheit based on user preference).
+- The system will continuously retrieve weather data, process it, and store the daily summaries in the specified database.
+Alerts will be triggered if the configured thresholds are breached.

 ## Rollups and Aggregates